 There are far too many great shops to list them all here so I’ll just highlight some of my favorite places for shopping in Portsmouth NH.

 The only way I can describe Inside Out is that it feels like New Hampshire.
 The interior is all cozy brick and rustic wood with worn leather seating and their merchandise consists of comfortable yet fashionable women’s and men’s clothing as well as gifts, craft cocktail tools and accessories, homeware, and kids toys and books.

 In particular, if you’re visiting and want to pick up a unique souvenir, they have a wonderful selection of Portsmouth-themed merchandise like jewelry and bottle openers with Portsmouth’s coordinates or map on them.

 Every time I walk into LIT, I want everything.
-This super trendy boutique has three locations: 2 in Boston and 1 in Portsmouth.
+This super trendy boutique has several locations in Boston, Newport, and Portsmouth.
 The Portsmouth location is very fun to explore as they always have a great selection.

 The jewelry, in particular, is always really beautiful and unique while being affordably priced.
 I never walk out without buying something!
-If you don’t live nearby but want to check them out, they also have a great online store.
+If you don’t live near Portsmouth but want to check them out, they also have a great online store.

 I always love finding a great menswear store and Sault, which was founded by owner Philip Saul in 2011 with hopes of creating a place that helps men achieve comfortable, effortless fashion certainly delivers.

 It isn’t very big but their carefully curated selection (which is a mixture of current trends, vintage items, and classic New England fashion) is always fun to check out.